defano/wyldcard/README.md

 Note that the execution of a command results in a message of the same name being sent to the current card, enabling the card, background or stack to intercept command messages and trap its behavior as needed.
 See the section on message passing for more information.

-HyperTalk Java provides all of the commands shown in the table below:
+WyldCard provides all of the commands shown in the table below:

 Command	         | Description
 -----------------|------------------------------